Alzheimer's and Dementia Prevention

 Talk to your doctor about medication interactions, and review current literature to make a personal decision about the costs and benefits of dietary supplements.

-Alzheimer’s & dementia prevention pillar #3: Mental stimulation
+Alzheimer’s and dementia prevention pillar #3: Mental stimulation

 Those who continue learning new things throughout life and challenging their brains are less likely to develop Alzheimer’s disease and dementia, so make it a point to stay mentally active.
 In essence, you need to “use it or lose it.”